yammer/tenacity/README.md

 Service Dashboards
 ==================

-One of the great things about Tenacity is the ability to aid in the reduction of mean-time-to-discovery for issues.
+One of the great things about Tenacity is the ability to aid in the reduction of mean-time-to-discovery and mean-time-to-recovery for issues.
 These are available at:

 https://breakerbox.int.yammer.com